-Knowledge and understanding of legislative responsibilities relating to the business, products and/or services being sold

-Knowledge (LK) Skills (LS)

-K13 Importance of health, safety and security in a trade supplies environment, and the consequences of not following legal guidelines.
+Knowledge and understanding of legislative responsibilities relating to the business, products and/or services being sold Knowledge (LK) Skills (LS) K13 Importance of health, safety and security in a trade supplies environment, and the consequences of not following legal guidelines.
 S20 Complying with legal requirements to minimise risk and build customer confidence S21 Minimising disruption to the business and maintaining the safety and security of people at all times S22 Taking appropriate action if a breach of H&S regulations is identified.

-Knowledge Test

-Pass criteria Distinction criteria
+Knowledge Test Pass criteria Distinction criteria

-LK1a State consequences of not following legal guidelines in relation to health, safety and security LK1b Ex plain ways to improve health, safety and security Practical Observation Pass criteria Distinction criteria LS3a Show or explain what action is required when a breach of Health and Safety regulations is observed (S22) be how or explain what proactive steps could be taken to reduce risks efore they become breaches of Health and Safety Regulations.
-Professional Discussion Pass criteria Distinction criteria LS1a Explain how the relevant legislation and regulations impact upon the organisation's customer service provision (S20) rovide ideas to improve health, safety and security knowledge ractices in the business (S20) LS2a Explain how the relevant legislation and regulations affect the day to day running of the business and ensure that business is not disrupted (S21) se rovide examples of active involvement in maintaining safety and ecurity of people and ensure resolution of identified risks (S21) how or explain what proactive steps could be taken to reduce risks LS3a Show or explain what action is required when a breach of Health and Safety regulations is observed (S22) efore they become breaches of Health and Safety Regulations
+LK1a State consequences of not following legal guidelines in relation to health, safety and security LK1b Explain ways to improve health, safety and security Practical Observation Pass criteria Distinction criteria LS3a Show or explain what action is required when a breach of Health and Safety regulations is observed (S22) LS3b Show or explain what proactive steps could be taken to reduce risks before they become breaches of Health and Safety Regulations.
+(S22) Profession al Discussion Pass ( Pass criteria Distinction criteria LS1a Explain how the relevant legislation and regulations impact upon the organisation's customer service provision (S20) LS1b Provide ideas to improve health, safety and security knowledge practices in the business (S20) LS2a Explain how the relevant legislation and regulations affect the day to day running of the business and ensure that business is not LS2b Provide examples of active involvement in maintaining safety and security of people and ensure resolution of identified risks (S21) LS3b Show or explain what proactive steps could be taken to reduce risks disrupted (S21) LS3a • • • before they become breaches of Health and Safety Regulations (S22)

-- Amplification and Guidance - Breach breaking or not following legislation or regulation - Consequences: - Legal companies and employees that do not comply with legal obligations such as health and safety can be liable for prosecution by regulators such as the HSE.
+- Breach breaking or not following legislation or regulation - Consequences: - Legal companies and employees that do not comply with legal obligations such as health and safety can be liable for prosecution by regulators such as the HSE.
 Deliberate malpractice can lead to fines and in some cases imprisonment. - Compensation Claims If a compensation claim is made you have a legal obligation to address the request.
 Try to resolve this amicably with the customer offering a solution that works for them first but also for the business. - o Increase in costs A consequence of not complying with regulations has an impact on a company's ability to gain competitive insurance premiums.